TyrotoxismBooth/TyrotoxismBooth.github.io/README.md

 ### Repository and Site Links

-<p href="https://github.com/TyrotoxismBooth/CS499-Artifact-Enhancement"> See the full code of my enhancements here </p>
+<a href="https://github.com/TyrotoxismBooth/CS499-Artifact-Enhancement"> See the full code of my enhancements here </a>

-I am hosting a live version on the slideshow site <a href="https://snhu.purdy.world"> here </a>.
+I am hosting a live version on the slideshow site <a href="https://snhu.purdy.world">here</a>.
 I have chosen not to host a live version of my admin SPA.

 ### Software Design and Engineering